TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 (fill in what you discovered the data could tell you  and how you used the data to answer those questions)

 ## Insights
- From the Analysis carried out,i was able to realised these insigths:
+ From the Analysis carried out,we were able to realised these insigths:

  1. The total listings in the Capetown AirBnB data and percentage of total listing that is active and inactive,the total listings in the Capetown AirBnB Data was 201844, 97% of the listings are active while 3% are inactive.